PhD, DHMSA, AKC, PGDipPH, PGCap, BSc, CStat, FRHistS, FHEA, MRSNZ

 Biography

-Jennifer is an Epidemiologist, Medical Statistician and Medical Historian, and was trained in New Zealand and the United Kingdom.
-She is dedicated to exploring epidemiology, pandemic preparedness, and medical statistics in public health.
+Dr Jennifer Summers is an Epidemiologist, Medical Statistician and Medical Historian, trained in New Zealand and the United Kingdom.
+Her work focuses on epidemiology, pandemic preparedness, and the application of medical statistics to public health challenges, with particular expertise in infectious diseases, including COVID-19 and influenza pandemics.

 Qualifications